CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course4/module3.md

 - If you want to access a file in a parent directory, type:
 - cd ../\<folder name\>
 - The tab key works the same by autocompleting the folder name.

+## Linux File Systems and Directory Structure
+Files are the basic unit of data storage, while directories are special types of files that contain information about other files and directories.
+Linux uses a single root directory, unlike Windows separate drives.
+Only the root user can modify the root directory for security.
+Key directories in Linux include bin, sbin, etc, VAR, temp, home, and boot.
+Each directory serves a specific purpose.
+Bin and sbin for executables, etc for configurations, VAR for dynamic data, temp for temporary storage, home for user files, and boot for boot time essentials.